anavinahar/architecture-center/docs/microservices/ingestion-workflow.md

 One approach is to design all operations to be idempotent.
 An operation is idempotent if it can be called multiple times without producing additional side-effects after the first call.
 In other words, a client can invoke the operation once, twice, or many times, and the result will be the same.
 Essentially, the service should ignore duplicate calls.
 The HTTP specification states that GET, PUT, and DELETE methods must be idempotent.
 POST methods are not guaranteed to be idempotent.
 In particular, if a POST method creates a new resource, there is generally no guarantee that this operation is idempotent.
 To make a method with side effects idempotent, the service must have a way to detect duplicate calls.

 Another option is to track the progress of every transaction in a durable store.
-Whenever a message is processed, check the durable store to find The [Scheduler Agent Supervisor pattern](../architecture/patterns/scheduler-agent-supervisor.md) is one way to implement this approach.
-This approach adds complexity to the workflow logic.
+Whenever a message is processed, look up the state in the durable store.
+The [Scheduler Agent Supervisor pattern](../patterns/scheduler-agent-supervisor.md) is one way to implement this approach.
+However, this approach adds complexity to the workflow logic.